DenzelBraithwaite/Vault-of-Knowledge/php.md

 #### **Associative Arrays**

 If you have big arrays and don't care about the order, but need to access data without remembering the element's index, you can use **associative arrays**.
 Associative arrays keep your data in **key-value** pairs, where the index is replaced with a key.
-This is the same concept as JavaScript Objects, Ruby hashes and Python dictionnaries.
+This is the same concept as JavaScript **objects**, Ruby **hashes** and Python **dictionnaries**.

 ```php
 <?php